begarland/react-redux-express-template-empty/README.md

 Next, install Sass from [here](https://sass-lang.com/install).

+Your version of `node-sass` may need to be updated depeneding on what version of node you are running.
+You can find which version of `node-sass` to use for your node [here](https://www.npmjs.com/package/node-sass).

 ### Development

 To start the development server with watchers, run `npm run dev` and wait for your bundle to build.
 The first bundle may take awhile.
 Navigate to `localhost:8080` in your browser to use with hot-reloader.